Mar7inD/XRD1-AR-Project/blogposts/week11_lab6.md

 - [Chest](https://github.com/Mar7inD/XRD1-VR-Project/blob/main/EscapeRoomVR/Assets/Scripts/Chest.cs) script: Handles the lid-opening animation, including speed and stopping point, since the full animation both opens and closes the chest.

+### Audio enhancement

+For the VR game to be more immersive I added special effects to the object interactions.
+When you put the key in the lock you hear a sound after which you hear unlocking the lock if the key is the right one and finally you hear how the chest is opening.
+Another example is with the flashlight which you can hear the on/off sound when switching the light.
+Adding this sound really enhanced the immersive feeling as I was ensured with one more sense that the action I did was received.

 ### Keypad - Non-VR interations

 Next, I moved on to finding the final component—the keypad.
 I found a well-designed model, but reviews mentioned that people had trouble integrating it with VR and implementing proper VR interactions.
 I decided to try anyway.
 My idea was to use a raycast approach similar to what I used in my AR project.